CatMe0w/proma/README.md

 ### Proxies

-We use [Clash](https://github.com/Dreamacro/clash) to provide a proxy pool for requests of desktop websites.
+We use ~~[Clash](https://github.com/Dreamacro/clash)~~ to provide a proxy pool for requests of desktop websites.

 Check `util.clash_control` and edit Clash’s endpoint addresses and other arguments if necessary.

 __Note: You must start a Clash instance manually in advance of running `proma`.__

 If you don’t want to use proxy, set `USE_CLASH` to `False` in `util.clash_control`.

+> [Clash has been deleted from GitHub.](https://news.ycombinator.com/item?id=38126160) You need to find it from other sources.

 ### Download non-text content